canax/commons/REVISION.md

 v2.0.6 (2020-04-23)
 ---------------------------------

-* Makefile: Fix that shellcheck is to be installed in .bin.
+* Makefile fix that shellcheck is to be installed in .bin.
-* Makefile: Upgrade phpmd to 2.8.1.
+* Makefile upgrade phpmd to 2.8.1.
 * Makefile clean up old commented sections.
+* Makefile upgrade phpdoc to v3.0.0-rc.